Our Shariah Screening Methodology

-We most closely follow the Shariah Standard of Indonesia
+We most closely follow the Indonesia Shariah Stock Index (ISSI) standard

-The following is a breakdown of how we screen stocks at MX.
+The following is a breakdown of the standard adopted at MX.

-Companies with mixed activities but without clear information on the percentage of prohibited activities need a thorough manual analysis, which at the time of screening was not feasible to do.
-They have been marked as “MUTE” – instead of simply giving a “FAIL” – indicating that they need more analysis.
+Companies with mixed activities but without clear information on the percentage of prohibited activities need a thorough research and analysis, which may not be feasible to do.
+They have been marked as “MUTE,” indicating they need more analysis.

 Financial Ratio Screen

-In this screen, we have only checked for the total debt that the company carries.
-Standards differ as to what the debt should be compared against: Market Cap or Assets.
+The financial ratios screen is based on such an ijtihaadi framework that scholars have developed.
+It is very much possible that the scholars may come up with something even better than the current criteria.
+Also, this is why standards differ in the details.
+For example, what should the interest-based debt be compared against: Market Cap or Assets.
 We are neutral in this regard as we believe both have their pros and cons.
 The Debt criteria most standards follow is around 33%.
 Indonesia’s standard is at 45%.
-We check the stock’s debt against three screens: Debt to Assets < 33%, Debt to Assets < 45% and Debt to Market Cap <33%.
-The Financial Ratio is considered a PASS if the numbers clear either of these conditions.
-We have mentioned however in our explanation as to which of the screens the stock passes through.
+We check the stock’s debt against three screens: Debt to Assets < 33%, Debt to Assets < 45% and Debt to 12-month Average Market Cap <33%.

 No work is without error and we are always a work in progress.
 We pray this initiative benefits the ummah.
 We welcome your feedback, questions, and criticisms.
-Email us: support Jazaakumullahu khairan!
+Jazaakumullahu khairan!